There are significant volumes of by-product materials such as

 Concrete and BREEAM from The Concrete Centre at www.concretecentre.com/publications

 Recycled steel reinforcement

-Steel reinforcement manufacturing BAR members used around 94% of
+Steel reinforcement manufacturing BAR members used approximately

-for use in concrete.
+rebar for use in concrete.